Area Code 202

 This area code is part of an overlay region, meaning the same geographic area is served by multiple area codes.
 Overlay codes were introduced to meet growing demand for phone numbers without requiring existing customers to change their numbers.

-This area code shares its geographic region with: area code 771.
+This area code shares its geographic region with: area code 771 (Washington).

 In service since: 01-Jan-1947